An introduction to the Lightning Network and guide to using it on Okcoin for instant bitcoin transactions with 99% lower fees.

 That’s it!
 That’s all you need to deposit BTC with Lightning.

-In order to withdraw BTC from Okcoin via the Lightning Network, you’ll need to generate a Lightning invoice from the platform or wallet where you want to send BTC from Okcoin.
+In order to send BTC from Okcoin via the Lightning Network, you’ll need to generate a Lightning invoice from the platform or wallet where you want to send BTC from Okcoin.

-Once you have your Lightning invoice, navigate to Assets on Okcoin in the top right corner, and then select Withdrawal from the dropdown menu.
-Nоw select BTC as the currency you’d like to withdraw and select Lighting Network as the withdrawal method.
+Once you have your Lightning invoice, click the purple “Move Money” button on the app’s home screen and select “Send”.
+Nоw select BTC as the currency you’d like to send and select Lighting Network as the network.

 From there, enter your Lightning invoice generated by the receiving wallet.
 The amount and service fee will then be automatically confirmed.